DEVELOPMENT REVIEW BOARD MINUTES

 Ms. Mahoney noted that as this building is on the National Historic Registry, they have been working with the Park Service on all aspects of the construction.
 Hazardous material mitigation has been completed.
 It is expected that the project will be competed by the end of 2020.

-The applicant indicated that the connecting tunnel across Canal Street will just be for mechanical equipment access and will not be accessible by occupants.
+The applicant indicated that the connecting bridge across Canal Street will just be for mechanical equipment access and will not be accessible by occupants.

 - Daniel and Rebecca Hassan presented their request to demolish the building at 40 Green Street.
 They submitted written material including maps, a history of transactions related to the building, an excerpt from “The Historic Architecture of Addison County”, and excerpts from National Park Service documents.